IBM/charts/stable/ibm-swift-sample/README.md

 | `service.servicePort`      | TCP Port for this service                       | 8080                                                       |
 | `resources.limits.memory`  | Memory resource limits                          | `128m`                                                     |
 | `resources.limits.cpu`     | CPU resource limits                             | `100m`                                                     |

+## Limitations

+This sample is for demonstrative purposes only and is not recommended for production use.
+As such, you will only be able to deploy one instance of the sample per namespace.